saskins/microsoft-graph-docs/api-reference/v1.0/api/workbook-list-tables.md

 ---
 title: "Workbook List tables"
-description: "Describes List tables, which retrieves a list of table objects."
+description: "Review the API reference about the Workbook List tables method and how it retrieves a list of Workbook table objects."
 author: "lumine2008"
 ms.localizationpriority: medium
 ms.prod: "excel"